medined/perl-5-by-example/perl_5_by_example/variables.md

 spaces because the array variable was enclosed in double quotes.
 The section, <A href="ch03.htm#Example: Variable Interpolation">Example:
 Variable Interpolation</A> discusses this issue in more detail.
-You won't really understand the power of array slices until you learn about functions in Chapter
-5. At that point, you'll see that functions (sub programs that you invoke using a function name) can return a value.
+You won't really understand the power of array slices until you learn about functions in [](./functions.md).
+At that point, you'll see that functions (sub programs that you invoke using a function name) can return a value.
 And that the return value might be an array.
 When calling a function that returns the time and date in an array, a slice can be used to "grab" just those elements that you are interested in.
 For